 Traumatic Cognitive Dissonance

 Fairly recently, I read about an expanded concept of Cognitive Dissonance termed Traumatic Cognitive Dissonance (TSD).
 I interviewed a psychologist about the nuances of these theories.
 He expanded the theory to describe a severe mental distress and internal conflict by victims of prolonged manipulation, gaslighting or other covertly abusive tactics from pathological personalities - narcissists and psychopaths.
 The targeted person’s reality clashes with the distorted narrative fed to them, causing self-doubt and a fractured sense of self, often leading to denial or trauma bonding as coping mechanisms.
-I realized this is what happened to me.
+This fit!
+I realized Traumatic Cognitive Dissonance, more than just the normal definition of cognitive dissonance, is what happened to me.

 The difference between these two theories is normal dissonance comes from an action as described earlier (like smoking while knowing it’s unhealthy), but TCD involves intentional confusion by another person to maintain control.
 Read that again.
 Narcissists and Psychopaths feed on power and control so it made this concept of traumatic cognitive dissonance so much clearer to me.
 I find this distinction important because knowledge and understanding were the key to my recovery from narcissistic abuse.
 Knowledge is power and we can reclaim it!